Bluehost vs DreamHost 2026: Which Web Host Actually Wins?

 Core Features

-Both hosts deliver the essentials: SSD storage, SSL, free domain for year one, WordPress compatibility.
-But DreamHost packs noticeably more in at the base level.
-You get 50 GB storage on the Starter plan versus Bluehost's 10 GB — that's five times the storage, which is a massive difference if you're running any kind of media-heavy site.
-DreamHost also includes domain privacy free by default; Bluehost charges extra for this, which feels a little cheap.
+Both hosts give you the essentials: SSD storage, SSL, a free domain for year one, WordPress compatibility.
+But DreamHost ships with noticeably more included.
+Fifty GB storage on the Starter plan beats Bluehost's 10 GB — that's five times the space, and it's genuinely important if you're planning any media at all.
+DreamHost also throws in domain privacy free; Bluehost makes you pay extra, which feels a bit tight.

 Winner: DreamHost